 Squares With D3

-Next, I created an SVG container (you can think of this as the canvas on which the visual elements will be drawn) and started a
+Next, I created an SVG container (you can think of this as the canvas on which the visual elements will be drawn) and started a tag where the only thing I did was select the container by its id:

 If you open index.html in a web browser, you should see a blank page.